-Dog Bite Attorneys in Yuma, Arizona
+Dog Bites in Arizona

 Every year, roughly around 5 million people in the United States suffer from injuries caused by a dog bite.
 Around 800,000 dog bite victims seek medical attention each year.
 Half of those who seek medical attention are children, and the most likely age group to be bitten by a dog are young children between the ages of five and nine.